petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/configuring-user-import-and-export.md

 ```

 !!! note
-    If you changed Liferay's authentication method to use screen names instead of the email addresses, you would modify the search filter so it can match the entered log in name: `(cn=@screen_name@)`
+    If you changed Liferay's authentication method to use screen names instead of the email addresses, modify the search filter so it can match the entered log in name: `(cn=@screen_name@)`

 **Import Search Filter:** Depending on the LDAP schema, there are different ways to identify the user.
 The default setting is usually fine: